 - Create great content.
 If you are creating great content, word of mouth will take you so far and your podcast can also grow organically.

 Sponsorship: This is the most common way of making money from podcasting.
 This usually comes in the form of ads slots on your podcast episodes.

-Affiliate Marketing: You can use your show notes or mention the name of web page on the show, you an receive commission from those sales.
+Affiliate Marketing: You can use your show notes or mention the name of the web page on the show, you can receive a commission from those sales.

-Product Sales: Podcasts can act as great advertisement and promotion of your physical or digital products.
+Product Sales: Podcasts can act as great advertisements and promotions for your physical or digital products.